ml-research/cna_modules/README.md

 python scripts/execute_experiments.py
 ```

-To adapt the parameters open the file `model_params.py` in the `utils` directory,
+To adapt the parameters, open the file `model_params.py` in the `utils` directory,
-and you can here see the possible options to chose or adapt:
+and you can here see the possible options to choose or adapt:

 ```
 experiment_number = ...  # number of experiment